GLEN Industries Limited IPO To Open On 08th July, Sets Price Band At Rs 92 to Rs 97 Per Share - www.lokmattimes.com

 GLEN Industries Limited IPO To Open On 08th July, Sets Price Band At Rs 92 to Rs 97 Per Share

-PNN New Delhi [India], July 7: Incorporated in 2007, Glen Industries Limited (GIL) is engaged in the manufacturing of ...
+New Delhi [India], July 7: Incorporated in 2007, Glen Industries Limited (GIL) is engaged in the manufacturing of eco-friendly ...

 New Delhi [India], July 7: Incorporated in 2007, Glen Industries Limited (GIL) is engaged in the manufacturing of eco-friendly food packaging and service products.
 The company is poised for its initial public offering (IPO), with plans to raise INR 62.94 crores through the issuance of 64.97 lakh new shares.